xorbitsai/inference/doc/source/user_guide/backends.rst

 Optional parameters:

 * ``--num_speculative_tokens <n>``: how many tokens the drafter proposes per round, including the bonus token.
-Only the MLX path reads this from the drafter itself, which runs at the depth it was trained for (``4`` for Gemma 4).
-The other engines require a value, so one is supplied: ``1`` for vLLM, ``6`` for SGLang, ``3`` for llama.cpp, taken from each engine's own Gemma 4 guide. vLLM's ``1`` is a conservative starting point rather than a tuned value — raising it toward the drafter's trained depth is usually what pays off, and there is no field in the checkpoint to read it from.
+Left unset, three things can happen.
+MLX reads it from the drafter, which runs at the depth it was trained for (``4`` for Gemma 4). llama.cpp keeps xllamacpp's own default (``3`` as of ``2026.7``), since it has one. vLLM and SGLang require a value, so the one from their own Gemma 4 guide is passed: ``1`` and ``6``. vLLM's ``1`` is a conservative starting point rather than a tuned value — raising it toward the drafter's trained depth is usually what pays off, and the checkpoint has no field to read that depth from.
 * ``--draft_quantization <quantization>``: which drafter conversion to use, when the spec declares more than one — the MLX build of Gemma 4 12B publishes eight.
 Defaults to the first declared, which is the least quantized one: a